spapadiamantis/3gm-wiki/Fetching-Documents.md

 There is the `fetcher.py` tool with which you can fetch documents providing the start date, end date and output directory.
 It uses the `selenium` package and the Chromium Driver.
 The tool is located under `scripts/fetcher.py`.

 The script __requires__ the [Chrome Driver](http://chromedriver.chromium.org/downloads) in order to simulate a browser environment to fetch the needed documents from the [ET](http://et.gr).
 You can provide the `chromedriver` executable using the `--chromedriver` argument at the command line.
+For an easy-to-install solution visit the [Installation Page](https://github.com/eellak/gsoc2018-3gm/wiki/Installation).

 Usage: